-Just get used to working with the stock features available in your DAW (these are also referred to as the Stock Plugins).
-After that, you can check out some individual plugins, or if you’re feeling in upgrading your setup in one go, then check out our list of plugin bundles, as it can work out cheaper and easier this way.
+Just get used to working with the stock features available in your DAW (these are also referred to as the stock plugins).
+After that, you can check out some individual plugins, or if you’re feeling like upgrading your setup in one go, then check out our list of plugin bundles, as it can work out cheaper and easier this way.

 3. Audio Interface

-If you have an audio interface, then you don’t even need to buy a mixer, because all of the mixing can be done digitally on your computer DAW software.
+If you have an audio interface, then you don’t even need to buy a mixer, because all of the mixing can be done digitally on your computer’s DAW software.

-Interfaces come in a number of shapes and sizes and more importantly, with a number of different inputs.
+Interfaces come in several shapes and sizes and more importantly, with a number of different inputs.
 Inputs correspond to the number of microphones or instruments you are using to record at any one time and will come in the form of XLR (most microphones) and ¼” TRS (guitar lead or other instruments).

 This means that if you have opted to use just one microphone, a basic singular input interface will suffice.
 However, as I mentioned, if you are looking to professionally record a drum kit you will need a large number of microphones and this means that you will have to look around for a larger interface.

 Without this piece of kit, your microphones would be rendered useless for digital recording.
 One exception to this is a USB microphone but I would still recommend the traditional setup we have discussed.
 Most interfaces are connected to your computer via USB and should all come with a cable to make this connection.